andrew-field/go-template/README.md

 1. Update this readme with the correct REPONAME.
 Update or remove the title.
 Remove badges as necessary if the repository is private.
 2. Add CodeQL and Dependabot workflow from Settings -> Code security and analysis (Package ecosystem should be "gomod").
 Can't add CodeQL if the repository is private.
-3. Update branch protection rule to require status checks.
-Can't add this rule if the repository is private.
+3. Update branch protection rule to require status checks, the branch is up to date and commits require a signature.
+Can't add these rules if the repository is private.